TheCyberLeader/Leadership-Playbook-Toolkit/README.md

 ## 🚀 How to Use
 1. Explore the modules in this repo.
 2. Download templates (Word, Excel, PDF) to use directly.
-3. Run Jupyter notebooks for interactive diagnostics.
-4. Use the Leadership Theory Wiki for quick reference.
+3. Use the Leadership Theory Wiki for quick reference.

 ---